-- Guiding Principle We agree that our desired outcome is to reduce conflict related to trapping. - Guiding Principle We believe that the effectiveness of any of our accepted recommendations should be evaluated every 5 years or sooner if a situation or data requires it. - Guiding Principle We believe that fostering communication among FWP, other state and federal agencies, cities and counties, NGO's, the Legislature and the public can result in reducing conflict related to trapping. - Tentative Agreement: - The Committee affirms the guiding principles. - The Committee also intends to revisit how to forward consensus recommendations and areas where they are not in agreement at the end of the process.
+- Guiding Principle We agree that our desired outcome is to reduce conflict related to trapping. - Guiding Principle We believe that the effectiveness of any of our accepted recommendations should be evaluated every 5 years or sooner if a situation or data requires it. - Guiding Principle We believe that fostering communication among FWP, other state and federal agencies, cities and counties, NGO's, the Legislature and the public can result in reducing conflict related to trapping.

+Tentative Agreements:

+- The Committee affirmed the Guiding Principles. - The Committee recommends that the effectiveness of its recommendations be evaluated every 5 years or sooner if a situation or date requires it. - The Committee will revisit how to forward consensus recommendations and areas where they are not in agreement at the end of the process in April.